 As part of the annual compensation package, our Compensation Committee grants restricted Class A Common Stock to our executive officers.
-These awards are generally based on merit and third party survey data and vest over five years.
-Our Compensation Committee agreed to keep the number of shares generally fixed for the 2006, 2007 and 2008 compensation packages so that executives, like stockholders, will be directly impacted by changes in our stock price.
-For 2009, we reset the number of shares of restricted stock granted and generally held this number fixed for three years.
-In 2012, we started a new three year cycle.
-For 2012, the number of shares of restricted stock granted was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
+These awards are generally based on merit and the Hay Group survey and vest over five years.
+The Company has historically made an annual grant of restricted stock to its executive officers.
+Our Compensation Committee generally keeps the number of shares granted annually fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
+In 2014 we granted the same number of restricted shares to our named executive officers as we did in 2013 and 2012.
+Our restricted stock grants for employees vest over five years.
 These restricted shares are entitled to dividends to the same extent as ordinary shares, but the dividends are restricted to the same extent as the underlying security.
 Once the restricted stock vests, any dividends paid on that stock also vest.
 We do not have employment agreements with our executive officers.